yongsin91/olist/README.md

 * The cumulated IT cost for IT department have amounted to 500,000 BRL since the birth of the marketplace until present day.

 # Conclusion
-Through brief analysis, by removing several most severe sellers ( sellers that actually causes loss instead of profit ), the profit margin of Olist can actually reach up to 63%
+Through brief analysis, by removing several most severe sellers ( sellers that actually causes loss instead of profit ), the profit margin of Olist can actually reach up to **63%**.
+Sellers that are causing loss instead of profit among the platform are identified, and management can decide to go for the next step as to reach out for helping them in further troubleshooting their business.
+Helping sellers to improve their business will be able to reduce the possible negative reviews, and thus improves customers perception of olists ecommerce platform as well.
+For the report on the full analysis, please refer to the **full_analysis** ipyb notebook.